humphd/amore.webmaker.org/README.md

 * Create webmaker-i18n based on i18n-abide, but without the use of .po files, and with other tweaks we need
 * Move all existing strings into templated HTML using [nunjucks](http://nunjucks.jlongster.com/)
-* Rewove all string manipulation code from JS, and use elements instead.
+* Remove all string manipulation code from JS, and use elements instead.
 Elements will contain the proper strings already, since we'll load them from templates directly or with [require.js' text plugin](https://github.com/requirejs/text) and build dom fragments that we dynamically add to the page
 * Create an en-US localization for all of our strings